 ME 5 abc.
 Design.
 9 units (2-6-1); first, second, and third terms.
-Prerequisites: ME 1, ME 3, ME 17 ab, AM 95 ab, AM 97 abc.
+Prerequisite: AM 95 ab or concurrently.
 The purpose of this course is to develop creative ability and engineering judgment through work in design and engineering analysis.
 Existing devices are analyzed to determine their characteristics and the possibilities for improving their performance or economy and to evaluate them in comparison with competitive devices.
 Practice in the creation or synthesis of new devices is given by problems in the design of machines to perform specified functions.
 The fundamental principles of scientific and engineering knowledge and appropriate mathematical techniques are employed to accomplish the analysis and designs.
 Text: Design and Production, Kent.
 Instructors: Morelli, Auksmann.

 ME 17 abc.
 Thermodynamics.
 9 units (3-0-6); first, second, and third terms.
 Prerequisites: Ma 1 abc, Ph 1 abc.
 An introduction to the laws governing the properties of matter in equilibrium and some aspects of nonequilibrium behavior.
 Definition and scales of temperature.
 The laws of classical thermodynamics.
 Thermodynamic potentials, Maxwell's relations, calculation of thermal properties and applications to various homogeneous systems.
 First order changes of phase and the Clausius-Clapeyron equation.
 Analyses of energy conversion cycles.
 General conditions for thermodynamic equilibrium, extremum properties of the thermodynamic potentials, and the thermodynamic inequalities.
 Chemical potential, mixtures of gases and vapors, solutions, basic chemical thermodynamics.
 Elementary statistical mechanics, ensembles, and statistical thermodynamics.
 Introduction to nonequilibrium thermodynamics, thermoelectric effects, and problems of heat conduction in solids.
 Some aspects of the kinetic theory of gases, calculation of transport properties by mean-free-path methods and simplified forms of the Boltzmann equation.
-Limited discussion of energy transfer in fluid flow.
-Text: Heat and Thermodynamics, Zemansky.
-Instructor: Culick.
+Limited discussion of energy transfer in fluid form.
+Instructor: Liepmann.